 Interestingly, people who suffer from heart conditions tend to have liver congestion too.
 The same toxin-loaded blood that causes stagnation in the liver and gallbladder meridians, will also be passed on to the heart for circulation throughout your body.
 If the heart struggles to pump this heavy, thickened blood, it can cause heart palpitations, angina, or even heart attacks.

 There has long been a misconception that migraines are caused by a woman’s excessive excitability, or by an inability to cope.
 Nervous over-achievement, or psychological issues like depression or anxiety were frequently cited as reasons for the pain.
 However, conventional medical tests are now confirming what Chinese medicine has known all along.
-There is a physical cause for migraines, and it’s not all in your head.About the author: Rebecca Wong has been working in the herbal business since 2000.
+There is a physical cause for migraines, and it’s not all in your head.About the author: Rebecca Wong has an honours degree in English Literature from the University of Waterloo, and has been working in the herbal business since 2000.
 She has received her training in acupuncture and herbalism from respected authorities Paul Des Rosiers and Vu Le at the Ontario College of Traditional Chinese Medicine in Toronto, and Michael Tierra at the East West Herb School in California.